ShadiBahaa/El-gatoo/README.md

 ### For testing the project functionalities on the same device, it is highly recommended to follow this guideline:

- 1-	Download the zip file and extract it
+ 1-	Download the code folder

  2-	Download Netbeans from https://netbeans.apache.org/ and setup it